-So naturally, my research wouldn’t be complete if I didn’t also drink like a Finn and sample a few Finnish drinks – even if I am a complete lightweight who rarely indulges in more than a glass or two of wine but I was up to the challenge:
+So naturally, my research wouldn’t be complete if I didn’t also drink like a Finn and sample a few Finnish drinks.
+I’m a complete lightweight who rarely indulges in more than a glass or two of wine but I was up to the challenge:

-“Lonkero” is a type of premixed ready to drink alcoholic beverage.
-In this case it tasted like lemonade.
+“Lonkero” is a type of premixed ready to drink an alcoholic beverage.
+In this case, it tasted like lemonade.
 I really liked it.
 It was sweet.

-I was excited to hear that it tasted like black licorice, since I’m a fan of sambuca.
-Salmiakki is an acquired taste though and while it does taste like black licorice, it was way stronger and saltier than any sambuca I’ve ever had.
+I was excited to hear that it tasted like black licorice since I’m a fan of sambuca.
+Salmiakki is an acquired taste though.
+While it does taste like black licorice, it was way stronger and saltier than any sambuca I’ve ever had.

 This was my least favorite, but judging by the number of different occasions it was offered to us, I’m guessing it’s a popular Finnish drink.

 All those Finnish drinks give many Finns the liquid courage to become performers, and karaoke bars are thriving in Finland.
 I decided my research was done for the night – no amount of liquid courage was going to persuade me to get up and sing.